misuka-renderer/misuka/README.md

 - (optional) For computation on the GPU: `Nvidia driver >= 535`
 - (optional) For vectorized / parallel computation on the CPU: `LLVM >= 11.1`
 - (optional) For computation on Apple Silicon GPUs: macOS with a Metal-capable GPU

+## License

+misuka is licensed under the [PolyForm Noncommercial License 1.0.0](https://polyformproject.org/licenses/noncommercial/1.0.0), which permits academic and private use.
+If you are interested in using misuka commercially, please contact a.jueterbock@tu-berlin.de.

+## Citation

 When using misuka in academic projects, please cite: